Quinn Buckner: Personal life

 In July 2004, Buckner was named the Vice President of Communications for Pacers Sports & Entertainment (PS&E), which owns and operates the Indiana Pacers, the WNBA's Indiana Fever and the Pacers Foundation, Inc.

 In 2016, Buckner was appointed to the Indiana University Board of Trustees by Governor Mike Pence and is the current chair of the board.

-Buckner has four children with his wife Rhonda; Jason, Cory, Lauren and Alexsandra.

 He is a member of Alpha Phi Alpha fraternity.